gnowenegue/directed-graph-bfs-dijkstra-exercise/README.md

 To calculate the distance of the shortest route from node A to B, run `calculateShortestRoute(‘A’, ‘B’)`.

 #### Design and thinking
-The main algorithm to execute this method is Dijkstra's algorithm.
+The main algorithm to execute this method is [Dijkstra’s algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#Algorithm).

+This method only returns the distance of the shortest route.
+It can be further modified to return the route.

 If there is no possible route, “NO SUCH ROUTE” will be returned.